Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Help Text: Provide optional help text for the select input.

 ### Validation
-- This select widget should be placed within a Form widget to be effective.
+- This select widget must be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`.